alamin147/os-lab/readme.md

   + if found ip it encodes data and send response to client
   + client decode that data
   + finally send to user with response
+  + after certain time it will redirect to that ip/destination

 # Fetures